Jim Barker: Return to the CFL

 The CFL announced on February 25, 2011, that Barker was the Coach of the Year for 2010, winning the Annis Stukus Trophy.
 Prior to the 2012 CFL season, Barker made a trade that brought All-Star quarterback Ricky Ray from the Edmonton Eskimos to Toronto to help an offense that had struggled for some time.
 That move, and others, helped the Argonauts win the league's 100th Grey Cup at Rogers Centre.

 After six seasons as the general manager of the Argonauts and compiling a 49–59 record in that time span, Barker was fired on January 24, 2017.
 Barker spent the 2018 season as a TV analyst on TSN.

 On January 3, 2019, the Hamilton Tiger-Cats announced Barker would join the team as a football operations consultant.
 Following the departure of June Jones just prior to 2019 training camp, Barker also added the title of offensive assistant for the 2019 season.
 For the 2020 season, he was also named a special teams assistant coach.
 However, the 2020 CFL season was cancelled and Barker was not retained for the 2021 season.

 Barker re-joined the CFL on TSN broadcasts as an analyst for the 2021 CFL season.
 Following the 2021 season, on March 4, 2022, Barker agreed to re-join the Toronto Argonauts as a senior advisor.
 On April 30, 2023 Barker stepped down from his role with the Argos.
 On May 5, 2023, it was announced that he was returning to TSN as a CFL panelist.

+On December 8, 2025, it was announced that Barker had re-joined the Argonauts as their director of player personnel.